atharvakale2213/InfernoInsults/README_RAILWAY.md

 OPENROUTER_API_KEY=your_openrouter_api_key_here
 ```

+**IMPORTANT**: Railway fixed the deployment error by removing the unnecessary OpenAI dependency.
+Your bot now only needs `discord.py` and `requests` which are much more reliable to install.

 ### Step 4: Railway Free Tier Limits
 - **$5 monthly credit** (should be plenty for a Discord bot)
 - **512MB RAM** (sufficient for this bot)